FermedePommerieux/Shelly-script/README.md

 # Shelly-script
-Somes Shelly script to automate things
+Some Shelly scripts to automate things